Test Your Browser & Fonts

 If manually setting the encoding to UTF-8 works, then all you need to do is either make UTF-8 the default (that is best) or else turn off any default.
 If there is still a problem, check the on-line help for your browser.

-Table 2: Processing of UTF-8 Input
+Table 2: Processing of Direct UTF-8 Input

 Ā Á Ǎ À